Our Stewardship Programs

 RMFI Stewardship Crew

 RMFI also employs a professional field staff technically trained in trail and restoration techniques.
-The RMFI Stewardship Crew, or "Stew Crew", is frequently deployed as a team of 4-6, working nearly year-round maintaining the trails and natural areas in our favorite local parks and open spaces.
-The Stew Crew helps fill gaps when we're not contracting with a youth corps crew or working with volunteers so that we can maximize our field season.
+The RMFI Stewardship Crew, or "Stew Crew", is frequently deployed in teams of 5-7, working nearly year-round maintaining the trails and natural areas in our favorite local parks and open spaces.
+The Stew Crew helps fill gaps when we're not contracting with a youth corps crew or working with stewardship volunteers so that we can maximize our field season.

 Training the next generation